 For the first time, high-road labor standards are coupled with clean energy tax credits.
-For both the PTCs and ITCs, developers with a project greater than 1mw will receive either a "base" rate or a "bonus rate," depending on the labor standards associated with the project.
+For both the PTCs and ITCs, developers will receive either a "base" rate or a "bonus rate," depending on the labor standards associated with the project.

-- The "base rate" is 6% for the ITC or 0.5 cents/per kilo-watt hours for the PTC. - The "bonus rate" is 30% for the ITC or 2.5 cents per kilo-watt hours for the PTC when the following labor standards are met: - Prevailing Wage: prevailing wage is based on a survey of the pay across any given industry to provide a floor for compensation.
-This wage is a competitive, and can be a family-sustaining wage that ensures that workers receive fair compensation and that companies don't have a race to the bottom when it comes to their pay. - Registered Apprenticeship Utilization: Registered apprenticeships are programs that allow apprentices to "earn as they learn" and gain experience in construction-related jobs.
-These programs are registered with the Department of Labor or an analogous state agency.
-These programs create high-skilled, educated workers who receive on-the-job training, while expanding the opportunities to better historically marginalized workers in construction trades like Black Americans, women, and veteran workers.
+- The "base rate" of 6% for the ITC or \$0.5 cents/per kilo-watt hours for the PTC. - The "bonus rate" of 30% for the ITC or \$2.5 cents per kilo-watt hours for the PTC when the following labor standards are met: - Prevailing Wage: prevailing wage is a survey of the pay across any given industry to provide a floor for compensation.
+This wage is a competitive, family-sustaining wage that ensures that workers receive fair compensation and that companies don't have a race to the bottom when it comes to their pay.

+Registered Apprenticeship Utilization: Registered apprenticeships are programs that allow apprentices to "earn as they learn" and gain experience in construction-related jobs.
+These programs create high-skilled, educated workers who receive on-the-job training, while expanding the opportunities to historically marginalized communities.
 Starting in 2022, 10% of the workforce on any given project needs to be enrolled in an apprenticeship program-increasing to 12.5% in 2023 and finally 15% by 2024.